Red : fiction – Black: facts

 1905: Henner dies after an illness, which ends the project of marriage to Madeleine Smith.

 1905: After the death of her parents, Sophie inherits the family home where she lives alone.
 She begins to integrate herself into the Parisian art scene by attending the art school La Grande Chaumière, which had only been recently founded in 1902 by two women artists, Martha Settler and Alice Danenberg.

-1906: Sophie meets Florence at La Grande Chaumière.
+1906: Sophie meets Florence Hasard at La Grande Chaumière.
 Florence is also from Nogent but fifteen years younger than Sophie, and is from humble origins.
 Florence models at La Grande Chaumière as well as at the Académie Russe (1908), Académie Vassilieff (1909), and then in Russian émigré artist Marie Vassilieff’s new studio in Montparnasse.
-As a result of her developing friendship with Sophie, she will occasionally poses for the Smith sisters in their Nogent studio.
+As a result of her developing friendship with Sophie, she will occasionally poses for the Smith sisters in their Nogent studio.<

 1906: Madeleine Smith meets the scholar and historian Pierre Champion, son of the publisher Honoré Champion, while he is cataloguing the print, manuscript, and book collection of Madeleine’s and Jeanne’s late uncle Auguste Lesouëf.

 1907: While often in Paris, Sophie steadily develops a more and more intimate relationship with Florence.

 1907: Madeleine Smith marries Pierre Champion, who is sixteen years her younger.

 1908: Florence moves in with Sophie in Nogent.
 It is during the period 1908-1918 that the two maintain a vibrant romantic relationship where painting occupies a central part.